adamcbrewer/modus-operandi/accessibility.md

 ###Visual Impairments

-**Problem**: Blindness, low vision, color-blindness, some of which could be caused by medical conditions or birth defects that cannot be corrected with glasses.
+**Problem**: Blindness, low vision, colour-blindness, some of which could be caused by medical conditions or birth defects that cannot be corrected with glasses.